 For the last several years, we have experienced rapid growth.
-For example, our revenue has grown from \$111 million in 2017 to \$246 million in 2021, and our headcount has increased from 475 employees as of December 31, 2017 to 898 employees as of December 31, 2021.
+For example, our revenue has grown from \$172 million in 2019 to \$271 million in 2022, and our headcount has increased from 683 employees as of December 31, 2019 to 1,005 employees as of December 31, 2022.
 We operate in a growing market and have experienced, and may continue to experience, significant expansion of our operations.
 This growth has placed, and may continue to place, a strain on our employees, management systems, operational, financial, and other resources.
-As we have grown, we have increasingly managed larger and more complex deployments of our solutions with a broader base of government and commercial customers.
-As we continue to grow, we face challenges of integrating, developing, and motivating a rapidly growing employee base in various countries around the world.
-In the event of continued growth of our operations, our operational resources, including our information technology systems, our employee base, or our internal controls and procedures may not be adequate to support our operations and deployments.
+As we have grown, we have increasingly managed larger and more complex deployments of our solutions with a broader base of government and private sector customers.
+As we continue to grow, we face challenges of integrating, developing, retaining, and motivating a rapidly growing employee base in various countries around the world.
+In the event of continued growth of our operations, our operational resources, including our information technology systems, our employee base, or our internal controls and procedures may not be adequate to support our operations.
 Managing our growth may require significant expenditures and allocation of valuable management resources, improving our operational, financial, and management processes and systems, and effectively expanding, training, and managing our employee base.
 If we fail to achieve the necessary level of efficiency in our organization as it grows, our business, financial condition, and results of operations would be harmed.
 As our organization continues to grow, we may find it increasingly difficult to maintain the benefits of our traditional company culture, including our ability to quickly respond to customers, and avoid a formal corporate structure.
-This could negatively affect our business performance or ability to hire or retain personnel in the near or long-
+This could negatively affect our business performance or ability to hire or retain personnel in the near or long-term.

 In addition, our rapid growth may make it difficult to evaluate our future prospects.
 Our ability to forecast our future results of operations is subject to a number of uncertainties, including our ability to effectively plan for and model future growth.
 We may encounter risks and uncertainties frequently experienced by growing companies with global operations in rapidly changing industries.
-If we fail to achieve the necessary level of efficiency in our organization as it grows, or if we are not able to accurately forecast future growth, our business, financial condition, and results of operations would be harmed.
+If we fail to achieve the necessary level of efficiency in our organization as it grows, or if we are not able to accurately forecast future growth and plan for it, our business, financial condition, and results of operations would be harmed.